Stuycs-K/lab11-stuyrim-5-xiaoh-abedinm/README.md

 :beetle: This is a bug that affects the game.

+:x: Making enemy skip a turn

+:x: Buffing a teammate

 ## Adventurers
 | Adventurer       | Attack            | Special            | Support   |